SkyVenture112/calculator-parser/README.md

 # calculator-parser

 This program takes in an expression as a command-line argument and parses and evaluates it, then outputs the result.
-It implements a stack-based approach to ensure parentheses logic and correct order of operations
+It implements a stack-based approach to ensure parentheses logic and correct order of operations.

 ``evaluate_expression(expression)``: